 How to Use Your Zoom H6 as the Audio Interface to a Mevo

-Sometimes the lack of documentation on websites is really frustrating and requires a ton of trial and error before you get something working correctly.
-One of my clients is the largest data center in the midwest and they lead the country in certifications.
+Sometimes, the lack of documentation on websites is frustrating and requires much trial and error before you get something working correctly.
+One of my clients is the largest data center in the Midwest, and they lead the country in certifications.
 While we push content occasionally, I want to expand their capabilities so they can provide more value to prospects and customers through other mediums.

-Live-streaming some explanations on new regulations, interviewing some industry professionals, or just providing some compliance or security advice from time to time could be quite valuable.
-So, I helped them to build out a studio for recording podcasts, recording videos, and live-streaming.
+Live-streaming explanations on new regulations, interviews with industry professionals, or providing compliance or security advice from time to time could be quite valuable.
+So, I helped them build a studio for recording podcasts, videos, and live-streaming.

-They have a huge boardroom where I sectioned off a region and secured it with audio curtains to cut down on the echoing.
+They have a huge boardroom, so I sectioned off a region and secured it with audio curtains to cut down on the echoing.
 I decided to go with a semi-portable setup of a Mevo live-streaming camera, a Zoom H6 recorder, and wireless Shure lavalier microphones.
-This means that I could set up in countless areas to record – from the board table to the sitting area and everything in between.
+This means I could set up countless areas to record—from the board table to the sitting area and everything in between.

-Of course, once I got all of the equipment in is when I ran into issues.
-The Zoom H6 and Shure system works flawlessly, but I had a heck of a time trying to figure out how to use the Zoom H6 as the audio interface to the Mevo.
+Of course, once I got all of the equipment in, I ran into issues.
+The Zoom H6 and Shure system work flawlessly, but I had a heck of a time trying to figure out how to use the Zoom H6 as the audio interface to the Mevo.

 Zoom H6 and Mevo Boost

-One note on this is that you absolutely want to use the Mevo Boost, which includes the ability to connect via network for streaming, as well as USB for audio, and has both power and an extended battery.
-I tested the system a dozen different ways… trying to glean some information from Mevo’s limited documentation which shows the Zoom H4n and not the H6… which has substantial differences.
+One note on this is that you absolutely want to use the Mevo Boost, which includes the ability to connect via network for streaming and USB for audio and has both power and an extended battery.
+I tested the system a dozen different ways, trying to glean some information from Mevo’s limited documentation, which shows the Zoom H4n and not the H6, which has substantial differences.

-It was actually far less complex than I’d imagined:
+It was far less complex than I’d imagined:

 - Connect the Zoom H6 to the Mevo Boost via USB.
 Note: This will NOT power the Zoom H6 (Boo!) so you have to utilize batteries.